Harcum College logo

 Key Highlights

-• Founded in 1915 by Edith and Octavius Harcum with a unique focus on individual talent.
+• Established in 1915 by Edith and Octavius Harcum with a unique founding vision to nurture individual student talent.

-• First junior college in Pennsylvania authorized to confer Associate of Arts and Science degrees (1956).
+• Pioneered higher education in Pennsylvania as the first junior college granted permission to confer Associate of Arts and Science degrees (1956).

-• Specializes in career-focused programs in Allied Health Science, Business, and Human Services.
+• Offers focused academic programs in high-demand areas like Allied Health Science, Business, and Human Services.

 Timeline